vekatze/neut/book/src/terms.md

 }
 ```

-Indeed, if we were to allow returning these dubious ADTs, we can exploit them to hide a noema:
+Indeed, if we were to allow returning these dubious ADTs, we could exploit them to hide a noema:

 ```neut
 let result on xs = HideX(xs) in // the type of `result` is `jokerX` (dubious)